CodeName33/EasyBoatController/README.md

      - **Angle To Point Dont Compensate After** - Turn off compensation when difference between boat angle and cource angle more then this value, **Gps** - GPS  options
  - **Use Compass Between Gps Steps** - it can increase cource accuracy, but you don't need to move youyr phone while navigating.
  - **Meters To Move** - GPS position must be changed to value more then in this option to calculate boat course.
-This option can help avoid course jumping cause of gps random inaccuracy
+This option can help avoid course jumping cause of gps random inaccuracy (removed by default (0) in last version)
  - **Points To Group** - Algorythm takes averages GPS coordinates from count of this points.
 Also can help avoid course jumping cause of gps random inaccuracy
- - **Accuracy** - Algorythm round up GPS coordinates to this number of decimal places

 **Calibrate** - calibration options
  - **Max Steps** - max steps (from left to right position).
 If you use 500mm trapezoidal screw and round guides leave default